Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 They collectively constitute the `Traces <http://traces.esperide.org/>`_ layer, whose prerequisites are the `WOOPER <http://wooper.esperide.org/>`_ layer (for object-oriented primitives) and the `Myriad <http://myriad.esperide.org/>`_ layer (for many lower-level services).

-The main purpose of this **Traces** layer is to provide adequate traces for distributed systems, and to ease their browsing.
-A few back-ends are available for that, from the direct reading of the (raw) trace files to considerably more user-friendly solutions, such as the generation of PDF reports or the use of our more advanced trace format, which can be read by commercial tools such as `LogMX <http://www.logmx.com/>` [#]_.
+The main purpose of this **Traces** layer is to provide adequate traces for distributed systems (a rather critical feature in order to debug in these difficult contexts), and to ease their study and browsing.
+A few back-ends are available for that, from the direct reading of the (raw) trace files to considerably more user-friendly solutions, such as the generation of PDF reports or the use of our more advanced trace format, which can be read by commercial tools such as `LogMX <http://www.logmx.com/>`_ [#]_.

 .. [#] The Ceylan-Traces layer defined a trace format of its own, supported by our Java-based parser for LogMX.